Cisco-Talos/GhIDA/README.md

 ## Technical details

-Under the hood, GhIDA exports the IDA project using [idaxml.py](https://github.com/NationalSecurityAgency/ghidra/blob/master/GhidraBuild/IDAPro/Python/7xx/python/idaxml.py), a python library shipped with Ghidra, then it directly invokes Ghidra in headless mode without requiring any additional analysis.
+Under the hood, GhIDA exports the IDA project using [idaxml.py](https://github.com/NationalSecurityAgency/ghidra/blob/master/GhidraBuild/IDAPro/Python/7xx/python/idaxml.py), a Python library shipped with Ghidra, then it directly invokes Ghidra in headless mode without requiring any additional analysis.
 When GhIDA is called the first time, it uses `idaxml` to create two files: a XML file which embeds a program description according to the IDA analysis (including functions, data, symbols, comments, etc) and a `.bytes` file that contains the binary code of the program under analysis.
 While the binary file does not change during the time, the XML file is recreated each time the user invalidates the GhIDA cache, in order to take into account the updates the user did in the program analysis.
-To obtain the decompiled code, GhIDA uses [`FunctionDecompile.py`](ghida_plugin/ghidra_plugin/FunctionDecompile.py), a Ghidra plugin in python that exports to a JSON file the decompiled code of a selected function.
+To obtain the decompiled code, GhIDA uses [`FunctionDecompile.py`](ghida_plugin/ghidra_plugin/FunctionDecompile.py), a Ghidra plugin in Python that exports to a JSON file the decompiled code of a selected function.

 Exporting the IDA's IDB and calling Ghidra in headless mode add a small overhead to the decompilation process, but it allows to abstract the low-level communication with the Ghidra decompiler.